GuideNepalFamilyEducationBudgetPersonal Finance

 Premium / LincolnRs 16 lakhRs 1.6 crore

 The fee escalation isn't optional.
-The NRB's FY 2079/80 Inflation Report (PDF) puts education at ~7% of the CPI basket and notes education has contributed about 9% to annual average inflation.
+The NRB's FY 2079/80 Inflation Report (PDF) puts education at ~7% of the CPI basket and notes education has contributed roughly 9% to annual average inflation.
 District Fee Fixation Committees have historically permitted hikes of 22–50% per year depending on grade and category.
-Plan for 8–12% annual fee growth for any projection more than three years out.
-A Rs 6 lakh/year fee at age 5 becomes Rs 12–15 lakh/year by Class 10 even with moderate hikes.
+Plan for 8–12% annual fee growth on any projection more than three years out.
+A Rs 6 lakh/year fee at age 5 turns into Rs 12–15 lakh/year by Class 10 even at moderate hikes.

 Stage 5 — +2 / Higher secondary (Class 11–12)